Eaway/AppCrawler/README.md

 Android App UI Crawler using UiAutomator

 AppCrawler is an automatic UI testing tool based on android UIAutomator.
-It tries to traverse through the app, analyzes each screen, take screenshot and perform test on testable views/widgets.
+It tries to traverse through the app, analyzes each screen, take screenshot and perform test on testable UI components.
 This is handy in case of smoke test and compatibility testing across different devices.
 It is also a convenient screenshot tool for GUI review, marketing reference, etc.

 ## Features

-* Easy to use as monkey, No need of writing test script and target app source code.
+* Easy to use as monkey, No need of writing test script and source code of target app.
 * Able to detect ANR/Crash with human reproducible steps log (compare with monkey).
 * Screen-based CPU/Memory performance log.
-* Can handle common system popups (android, 3rd party)
+* Can handle common system/3rd-party popups.
 * Configuration options, such as setting the number of events to attempt.

 ## Limitations